TRADITIONAL PLANT MEDICINES AS A SOURCE OF NEW DRUGS IN CURRENT TRENDSHTML Full Text

 Textual Sources: 1) The agni purana states that application of sap of Anthocephalus chinensis Rich. ex Walp along with honey and can sugar over the sex organs in beneficial for conjucal life.
-2) The sap of Limonia acidissima Linn., Madhuca longifolia Magadhi mixed with honey also serve the same purpose, 3) The sexual vigour of a man increase immensele by regular consumption of milk in which the following have been boiled.
-The decoction of fruits of Terminalia chebula Retz, Terminalia bellirica Roxb. and Embilica officinalis Gaertn, wood of Santalam album Linn., juice of Bacopa monnirei Linn.
+2) The sap of Limonia acidissima Linn., Madhuca longifolia Magadhi mixed with honey also serve the same purpose.
+3) The sexual vigor of a man increase immensely by regular consumption of milk in which the following have been boiled.
+The decoction of fruits of Terminalia chebula Retz, Terminalia bellirica Roxb. and Embilica officinalis Gaertn, the wood of Santalam album Linn., juice of Bacopa monnirei Linn.
 Wettst and Marsilea quadrifolia Linn.

 Tribel Sources: To increase the potency of a man the Bhils give him 1) to drink the water containing root paste of Asparagus racemoses Willd. (satawari) fir fifteen days in the morning 2) the seedling roots of Bombax ceiba Linn. (salamali) to chew; and 3) administer ghee mixed with root paste of Curculigo orchioides Gaertn (musali).
-To treat the impotency of man the sandals administer, for a period of one month, pills made by pest ling the roots of Temeda gigantean Heckle and Tragia involucrate along with camphor.
+To treat the impotency of man the sandals administer, for one month, pills made by pestling the roots of Temeda gigantean Heckle and Tragia involucrate along with camphor.

 Treatment of Semen: